-This course is designed to develop logical reasoning via proofs, right triangle classification and constructions with a visual approach to two and three-dimensional models.
+This course emphasizes logical reasoning and geometric shapes and figures.
 Real-life applications and previously learned Algebra concepts are infused throughout the course in such topics as distance formula, Pythagorean Theorem, right triangle trigonometry and polygon classification.
 A graphing calculator and other forms of technology are utilized in this course.